ivuorinen/starred/README.md

 ## HCL

-- [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - This is my personal template collection.
-Here you'll find templates, and configurations for various tools, and technologies.
 - [ChristianLempa/homelab](https://github.com/ChristianLempa/homelab) - This is my entire homelab documentation files.
 Here you'll find notes, setups, and configurations for infrastructure, applications, networking, and more.

 ## HTML